DaniloASP/RatesOfAdaptation/README.md

 **LDhat** is used to calculate the population recombination rate (rho).
 Installation and look-up tables can be found in https://github.com/auton1/LDhat

+**ANGSD** is used to estimate Watterson $\theta$ for the selection of the most appropriate look-up table from LDhat.
+Installation instructions can be found in https://github.com/ANGSD/angsd

+**GRAPES** is used to estimate the rates of adaptive evolution.
+Installation instructions can be found in https://github.com/BioPP/grapes

 <!-- MARKDOWN LINKS & IMAGES -->
 [license-shield]: https://img.shields.io/github/license/othneildrew/Best-README-Template.svg?style=for-the-badge